regolith-linux/speed-ricer/README.md

 * Support people that want to create their own desktop environments.
 * Enable others to use this repo to publish to their own PPA or other repositories.
+* Provide binary packages as close to vanilla upstream as possible.

 ## How to Build and Publish a Package